Law School Resume Example

 Highlight leadership roles like club president or team captain.
 Use bullet points to show specific results, like increasing membership by 20% or organizing three major events.

-You can also include volunteer work, mentoring, or community outreach.
+You can also include volunteer work, mentoring, or community outreach—activities that can be further highlighted in a cover letter.
 These activities show your initiative and your ability to balance academics with real-world responsibilities.

 If you’re thinking about law school, you need to show more than just good grades.
 Law programs want to see specific skills on your resume.